fredegd/doodlelizer/README.md

 ## Advanced Options

-- **Curved Paths**: Toggle between angular zigzags and smooth curved paths
+- **Curved Paths & Organic Styling**: Toggle between angular zigzags and smooth curved paths.
+Fine-tune curve parameters to achieve a more organic, hand-drawn look, potentially including shifted path effects.
 - **Path Density**: Control the density of wave paths for each brightness level
 - **Grid Size**: Adjust the number of rows and columns in the grid
 - **Continuous Paths**: Generate unbroken, connected paths for more efficient plotting